EthanFitzpatrick0/StreamerBot/README.md

 ## TO-DO LIST

-* Urgent- discovered issue where the data is not being sorted properly.
-Essentially, words are not being chosen based off their frequency as they are supposed to in the current state.
-Words coming at the beginning of sentences are still being picked based off frequency, however.
-I will fix this tomorrow.
 * Automate ripping video from Twitch
 * Add twitch chatbot functionality
     * Going to have to learn a bit of JavaScript for this.
 Shouldn't be too hard, but I'm not sure how to pass the information from java to javascript or if I need to rewrite some code in js.